-Buying a used van for van life can save you a ton of money and time, but it also comes with risks.
-Unless the van was converted by a professional upfitter with a good reputation, it’s hard to know the quality of the conversion and whether it will last for the long haul.
-In this lesson, we will talk about whether you should consider buying a used van and the pros and cons of buying a used vs a new van.
+On the other hand, a used van can save you a ton of money and time, but it also comes with risks.
+Unless the van was converted by a professional with a good reputation, it’s hard to know the quality of the conversion and whether it will last for the long haul.

 Buying a New Van